aramis-lab/clinica/docs/Converters/IXItoBIDS.md

 ## Downloading IXI
-The IXI dataset can be downloaded from the [IXI webpage](https://brain-development.org/ixi-dataset/){ data-preview }.
+The IXI dataset can be downloaded freely from the [IXI webpage](https://brain-development.org/ixi-dataset/){ data-preview }.
-A modality at a time, all images.
-The converter can convert to [BIDS](../glossary.md#bids){ data-preview } all IXI modalities :
+The converter can convert to [BIDS](../glossary.md#bids){ data-preview } all the modalities offered by IXI :
-DTI / T1 / T2 / PD, angiography
+DTI, T1, T2, PD and angiography.

 ## Using the converter
 ### Available Modalities